benjiavdullahu/duplaceys-barbershop/README.md

 # Duplacye's Barbershop Website

-A modern website for Duplacye's Barbershop in downtown Hamilton.
+A website for Duplacye's Barbershop in downtown Hamilton.

 ## Getting Started